 In retrospect, this feeling then translates into other areas of your life– such as mental health.
 Exercise can help reduce feelings of depression and anxiety when practiced daily.

-This is because physical activity not only releases endorphins but also dopamine, norepinephrine, and serotonin, all of which help boost your mood and promote a better overall wellbeing.
+This is because physical activity not only releases endorphins but also dopamine, norepinephrine, and serotonin, all of which help boost your mood and promote better overall wellbeing.
 With daily exercise, you’ll have a higher level of serotonin, and increased feelings of happiness.

 Additionally, adrenaline is released when you exercise which helps with strengthening your memory.
 The adrenaline released will form new brain cells in the hippocampus over time, which is where your memory is stored in the brain.